0x41424142/qualysdk/docs/patch.md

 | ```additionalDynamicQQLType``` | ```Literal[1,2]``` | 1 = Use patch QQL, 2 = Use vulnerability QQL | ❌ |

+There are a few ways to pass in certain assets.
+If you have very particular assets in mind, you can make a GAV API call to get the agentIds of the assets you want to target:

 ### Example 1 with GAV Query